BrianHicks/property-testing-presentation/presentation.md

 ---

-## When two functions do opposite things.
+## When two functions do symmetric things.

+---

+## When you can use a model to verify behavior.

 ---